Gigajumper/GAN_pyfunc_package/deploy_local2/readme.txt

 Sent a POST request by clicking on "send" (localhost:5000/predict).
 A 8x8 grid of african fabric designs should appear.
 Clicking the
 "send" button repeatedly should display a different set of 64 images.
 Make sure that the input is set to "none" in "Body" while sending the request.

+A screenshot of the postman is shown in african_fabric_deploy.png